ibuetler/p3s-log-aggregation/Tutorial.md

 * merge and correlate the two given web server log files into a single file
 * enrich the resulting log file by performing DNS lookups
 * enrich the resulting log file by adding GEO location information (to ip address)
-* visualize the resuluting log file on Google Maps.
+* visualize the resulting log file on Google Maps.

 ### Goal
 * Task 1: Logfile Normalization